victools/jsonschema-generator/jsonschema-maven-plugin/README.md

     </configuration>
 </plugin>
 ```
 This will use the default configuration of the generator.
-This will enable all the modules that are part of the generator.

 ### Configuring file locations
 ```xml